VzBoT3D/docs/docs/vz235_mellow/frame.md

 ![Frame inserts](../assets/images/manual/vz235_printed/frame/frame_inserts.png)

-Front Door latch magnetic inserts.
-(Please skip this step if you prefer to use the locking latches found [here](https://github.com/VzBoT3D/VzBoT-Vz235/tree/main/Assemblies%20&%20STL/Enclosure/Front%20door%20latches/Locking%20latch)
+Front Door latch magnetic inserts: Skip if using mechanical latches found [here](https://github.com/VzBoT3D/VzBoT-Vz235/tree/main/Assemblies%20&%20STL/Enclosure/Front%20door%20latches/Locking%20latch)
 The bottom, top and upright extrusions in the front of the frame all have printed nut inserts inserted.
 2 in the top for the door latches, 2 in the bottom for the lower latches  Next insert the 2x5mm magnets and the m3 nut into the frame part of the magnetic door latches and put 2 in the front lower and 2 in the front upper extrusion as shown in the picture before assembling the final part of the frame.

 ### Step 3